What is a Medical Assistant & What Do They Do?

 What is a Medical Assistant?

-Put simply, a medical assistant is a healthcare worker that assists other staff, such as physicians, with administrative and clinical tasks.
-Medical assistants work in a variety of settings such as private clinics, hospitals, and outpatient centers.
+Put simply, a medical assistant is a healthcare worker who assists other staff, such as physicians, with administrative and clinical tasks.
+Medical assistants work in a variety of settings, such as private clinics, hospitals, and outpatient centers.

-Medical assistant is an accessible career path and is usually considered an entry-level position.
-However, medical assistants play an essential role in helping everything in a healthcare facility run smoothly, so that patients can receive the best care possible.
+Medical assisting is an accessible career path and is usually considered an entry-level position.
+However, medical assistants play an essential role in helping everything in a healthcare facility run smoothly so that patients can receive the best care possible.

 Medical assistants—sometimes referred to as medical assistant technicians—also enjoy a good amount of career flexibility.
 They can specialize in fields that will allow them to perform more specialized tasks.
 For example, they can work in a chiropractic office, ophthalmology practice, or in the obstetrics department at a hospital.